heiner/dylaniki/Four_Strong_Winds.md

 Ian Tyson/Warner Brother Music
-Recorded by Bob Dylan and The Band during [The Basement Tapes](/wiki/The Basement Tapes "wikilink") sessions, 1967
+Recorded by Bob Dylan and The Band during [The Basement Tapes](The Basement Tapes "wikilink") sessions, 1967
 Tabbed by Eyolf Østrem (thanks to Karla in Kansas for correction)

 Capo 2nd fret (sounding key A major)